LanFouWyne/Lanime/README.md

 ## Features

 - Stream anime episodes with Indonesian subtitles
-- Download episodes for offline viewing
+- Download episodes with direct links
 - User-friendly interface
 - Responsive design for all devices